 I finally got around to reading the Zodiac Academy series by Caroline Peckham and Susanne Valenti.
-I tried my hardest to avoid all spoilers in regard to this series.
-So far only 7 of the 8 books in total have been released with the last coming later this year.
+I tried my hardest to avoid all spoilers with regard to this series.
+So far, only 8 of the 9 books in total have been released, with the last coming sometime in the future.
 They are available right now on Kindle Unlimited.
-While only seven of the books have been released, the first book was re-released but from the POV of the guys since the first book solely is told from the girls’ POV.
-Every book after that is a mixture of their perspectives with each POV told in the first POV.
+While only eight of the books have been released, the first book was re-released but from the POV of the guys since the first book is solely told from the girls’ POV.
+Every book after that is a mixture of their perspectives, with each POV told from the first POV.

 I’m not going to be going into heavy details about the books, so there will be no spoilers here.
 Though some of the book synopsis can spoil things, if you want to avoid that, skip to the “Overall Thoughts” of this post.